madmax0404/kaggle-janestreet-silver-medal/README.md

 ## Acknowledgements

 - **Jane Street & Kaggle** for releasing the competition data, infrastructure, and evaluation API.
-- **Open-source contributors** behind LightGBM, XGBoost, CatBoost, Optuna, Polars, PyTorch, and the broader Python ecosystem.
+- **Open-source contributors** behind LightGBM, XGBoost, Optuna, Polars, PyTorch, and the broader Python ecosystem.
 - **Community notebooks** that inspired experiments, especially baseline sliding-window ideas and API harness patterns referenced in this repo.

 ---